Anisotropic Special Relativity: Results and Discussion

 \section{Results and Discussion}

-We obtain such a line element by easing the isotropy constraint on the Minkowski metric, but considering a preferred direction, $n^{\mu}$, in space-time instead.
-In an anisotropic theory we need non-zero off-diagonal elements in the metric.
-But, the only part of the Minkowski metric we are promoting here is its $x-y$ block because we want $n^{\mu}$ to be yet invariant.
-The promotion of the $x-y$ block must be done in a symmetric way as we are not looking for a full isotropy breakdown; the isotropy in x-y plane is still reserved.
+We obtain anisotropic scalar quantities by easing the full-isotropy constraint on the Minkowski metric, but considering a preferred direction, $N^{\mu}$, in space-time instead.
+An anisotropic metric could be obtained either by varying the magnitude of the diagonal elements or introducing off-diagonal elements to $\eta_{\mu\nu}$.
+The minimal changes that can make the $z$-direction preferred without changing the determinant of metric is to have non-unity diagonal $t$- and $z$- elements.
 A modification of Minkowski metric as

-is showing such a desirable anisotropy in space-time with the $t$- and $z$-elements being left as same as before, leading to a preferred direction determined by the null vector $n^{\mu}=(1, 0, 0, 1)$.
-By Anisotropic Special Relativity (ASR) we mean a relativistic theory in which the inner product of a pair of covariant/contravariant indices is mediated by the anisotropic metric $\mathscr{g}$.
+induces such a desirable anisotropy.
+It is straightforward to check that the vector $N^{\mu}=(e^{-\phi}, 0, 0, e^{\phi})$ is a null-vector with respect to $\mathscr{g}$ ($\mathscr{g}_{\mu\nu}N^{\mu}N^{\nu}=0$); so, we consider the direction of $N^{\mu}$ as the preferred direction in space-time.
+As we have not varied any of the $x$- or $y$-elements of the metric, the isotropy is still retained in the $x-y$ plane.
+By Anisotropic Special Relativity (ASR) we mean a relativistic theory in which the inner product of a pair of covariant-contravariant indices is mediated by the anisotropic metric $\mathscr{g}$.